vviszard/repeatedAdditionMultiplier/README.md

 - FSM Control: A 5-state controller manages the timing and data flow.

-- Resource Optimized: Uses basic logic gates and flip-flops, making it ideal for low-power FPGA implementation.

 ### Architecture

 The system is divided into two primary sections: